GIScience/ors-netascore-workshop-agile-24/tutorial/openrouteservice.md

 |672899942|0.165|0.647|
 |334525|0.873|0.811|

+In this csv file, there are three columns, one is the OSM id of the way that the information is for, and then the other two are values about the walk and bikability.

 There are a few rules that need to be taken into account for the csv file.
-Firstly, the first column is the OSM id of the way that the value refers to.
+Firstly, the first column must be the OSM id of the way that the value(s) refers to.
 Secondly, you can have any number of additional columns, but the values need to be between 0 and 1, with 0 indicating that the way is completely suitable, and 1 that it is completely unsuitable.

 > **_NOTE:_** Currently, there are some additional restrictions in the csv file that need to be taken into account,
 > though they will be eased up in future releases as the feature becomes more stable: